cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 #### Kubernetes: `./k8s/dev`

 My workflow starts with deploying a minimally working version of my microservice to a development environment; this can be a separate cluster, a just a separate [namespace].
 I use a separate cluster.
-Setting up a cheap development cluster is easy and give your more opportunities to experiment, check out [Production Hobby Cluster] for an agile environment perfect for development and experimentation.
+Setting up a cheap development cluster is easy and gives you more opportunities to experiment, check out [Production Hobby Cluster] for an agile environment perfect for development and experimentation.

 We use [kubectl] to configure and deploy the new service.
 I'll assume you have some familiarity with it. [kubectl] makes it easy to switch between multiple clusters: `kubectl config use-context phc-dev`, see my post, [kubectl Context Multiple Clusters](https://mk.imti.co/kubectl-remote-context/) for a detailed example.